NIS2 Directive: What it is and how to achieve compliance

 Whether your company is a large company or a medium-sized company that operates in sectors recognized as critical, the NIS2 Directive requires immediate attention.
 It introduces strict requirements for managing cybersecurity risks and ensures the continuity of essential services.
 It is therefore essential to understand what it consists of, how it is applied and how to adhere to it to avoid the risk of sanctions and obstacles for your operations.
 Let's go deeper into the topic in the next sections.

-NIS2: what it is, when it comes into force, and differences with NIS1
+NIS2: What it is, when it comes into force, and differences with NIS1

 In 2016, the NIS Directive was enacted, with the aim of achieving a high common level of cybersecurity among Member States.
 In 2020, the scheduled review of the effectiveness of the standard and its implementation, and the results revealed intrinsic deficiencies in the standard that prevented it from effectively dealing with current and emerging cybersecurity challenges, in particular in terms of uniformity of approach between different Member States and scope of application.